vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/build_systems.md

 There is a build system that uses Python for all its build files but is extremely slow in its dependency resolution: SCons Alos :laughing: @ google hw teams struggling with bazel.
 I don't remember all the details, but when Google was trying to use Chisel in 2017, I think they ended up forking it - among other reasons - to make it work with Bazel.
 Some googlers (and maybe others) are also working on: https://github.com/hdl/bazel_rules_hdl

+- Need to write about mill and bazel/buck2 and wake.
+Is the dependency pruning that wake can do actually useful?
+Does dependency catching that wake can do actually a problem for mill?
+Nix based builds seem interesting since they capture the environment as well as the build targets.